If you are not already familiar with Segment.com, here is a quick recap.

 Where a tag should not fire

-How often a tag should fire
+How often should a tag fire

-In which order different tags should fire
+In which order should different tags fire

 Segment lacks that ability.
 So in many cases, you have to rely on a tag management solution like GTM to route data.